Welcome back! I’m Meghan from Vestal’s 21st Century Classroom, and I refuse to accept that Virginia Studies has to be boring.

 can inspire students to enjoy history.
 So far, in this series, I have shared

-ways to teach your Virginia Studies units from Virginia Geography to Virginia in the Civil War (see the list at the end of this post to find other Virginia
+ways to teach your Virginia Studies units from Virginia Geography to Virginia in the Civil War.
+Now, let’s dive into activities that will make

 your Virginia Studies Reconstruction unit both fun and memorable.